SrikanthKandula/tpch_dbgen_zipf_skew/README.md

 {L_PARTKEY, L_SUPPKEY} and the generators for the LINETEM and PARTSUPP tables do not have any explicit coordination.

 2) A complication in code that is worth calling out is that the set_state calls in coupled generators (e.g., LINEITEM and ORDERS) only advance the seeds that are specific to their tables.

+## 6. Acknowledgements
+Manoj Syamala helped with a code review.
+Vivek Narasayya wrote the [previous version](https://www.microsoft.com/en-us/download/details.aspx?id=52430) and also helped brainstorm these changes.